 This state of affairs will soon cause your Spider Plant to develop yellow and brown leaves, rotted spots on stems, and even root rot.

 The roots are smothered when a Spider Plant (or any plant) is kept in soggy soil.
 Heavy, soggy soil contains less oxygen than light soil that has been properly watered.

 The lack of oxygen chokes the plant’s roots and creates the perfect environment for fungal growth.
-A fungus causes root rot, which will kill any plant.
+A fungus causes root rot, Bacterial leaf spot, and brown leaf tips, which will kill any plant.